isha-404/compiler-construction/README.md

-# This is Compiler Construction Repo
+# This is Compiler Construction Repository
 ### The List of Experiments are:

 1. Intro to Lex, MetaChar, and Patterns